M-arcus/cloudron-docs/knowledgebase/docs/domains.md

 ### GoDaddy

-[GoDaddy](https://www.godaddy.com) is the world's largest registrar.

-If your domain is registered with GoDaddy, you can use Cloudron's new GoDaddy DNS backend to manage the DNS.
+If your domain is registered with [GoDaddy](https://www.godaddy.com), you can use Cloudron's GoDaddy DNS backend to manage the DNS.
-When apps are installed and removed, Cloudron will automatically add and remove DNS records.
-When using Cloudron Email, it will also automatically setup the MX, DMARC, DKIM records!

 To get started: